pmndrs/react-spring/readme.md

 # Funding

 If you like this project, consider helping out, all contributions are welcome as well as donations to [opencollective](https://opencollective.com/react-spring) or [Patreon](https://www.patreon.com/0xca0a).
+You can make one off donations in crypto to 36fuguTPxGCNnYZSRdgdh6Ea94brCAjMbH (BTC).

 ## Contributors